levackt/resilience-demo/README.md

   Deploy to Kubernetes

-  `mvn clean install fabric8:json fabric8:apply`
+  `mvn clean install docker:build fabric8:json fabric8:apply`

   or use Jetty to run;